Simon Beauloye, digital business executive and entrepreneur

 In 2017, my wife and I co-founded mOOnshot digital .
 We bootstrapped a portfolio of online publications from zero to $80M+ in cumulative sales, reaching 100M+ users, with 90%+ profit margins.
 All without raising a dollar.

 The agency side of mOOnshot digital served brands from prestigious groups such as LVMH, Richemont, Kering, Stellantis, L'Oréal, Ralph Lauren, and EMAAR.
-Working with premium brands taught us about quality standards, attention to detail, and the value of restraint in communication.
+Working with premium brands taught us quality standards, attention to detail, and when to say less.

 Being profitable from the start gave us incredible flexibility and peace of mind.
 We could focus on what drives results instead of chasing investors and building pitch decks.
 Total control of our time.
 Very few meetings, by design.